bendalab/thunderfish/docs/thunderfish.md

 # thunderfish

-Automatically detect and analyze all EOD waveforms in a short recording.
+Detect, analyze, and plot all EOD waveforms in a short recording.

 ## Authors